ongr-io/docs.ongr.io/source/handbook/contributing/testing.rst

 If all the tests pass you will see an "OK" status at the bottom, otherwise phpunit will report how many of the tests failed, which ones and with what data.

-ONGR uses basically two types of tests - functional and integrational.
+ONGR uses basically two types of tests - unit and functional.

-Functional tests are designed to test independent parts of the systems functionality (functions, methods, classes, etc.).
-Functional testing usually uses hard-coded preset data, and checks if the results are correct after execution.
+Unit tests are designed to test independent parts of the systems functionality (functions, methods, classes, etc.).
+Unit testing usually uses hard-coded preset data and mock objects.
+It checks the logic of a single isolated unit by checking whether the mock objects' methods are called, how many times they are called and if results are correct after execution.

-Integration tests check if two or more components, which have already been tested functionally, interact with each other as expected.
-Integration tests usually use files or database connections as data sources.
+Functional tests test a single process (e.g. a Symfony console command) and, by proxy, the interconnected units, their interaction, and whether the functionality really does what it is supposed to.
+It is done by checking the actual results in files/databases with the hard-coded expected results.